bukzor/MySQLdb1/TESTING.md

 First, run a little mysql server in your home directory.
+If you get an error saying the test database already exists, just skip the third part.

 *NOTE:* The below setup is quite insecure and should be shutdown and deleted when testing is concluded.